arobro/MythApps/README.md

 3. Are you getting unwanted prompts such as asking for the video quality? <br />
 Most addons will have a setting not to prompt for video quality. <br />
 4. Confirm all dependencies are installed by opening the settings menu (m key).  <br />
-5. Run mythfrontend from a terminal, optionally with logging. mythfrontend --loglevel debug
+5. Run mythfrontend from a terminal, optionally with logging. mythfrontend --loglevel debug  <br />
+6. Are you running Wayland without GNOME?
+Try X11.
+Check with echo $XDG_SESSION_TYPE.